zenoamaro/react-quill/README.md

 Please note that many [migration steps to Quill v1.0](http://quilljs.com/guides/upgrading-to-1-0/) may also apply.

+### The `formats` property

+Previously, it was possible to provide custom formats to the `formats` prop.
+[Use Parchment to provide new formats](https://github.com/quilljs/parchment) instead.

 ### The `styles` property

 Previously, it was allowed to inject CSS styles by providing an object to the `styles` property.
 This option has been removed from Quill 1.0, and support for it in React Quill has gone as well.
 If you need to inject styles, link an external stylesheet instead.